Mots94/Bikesharing/README.md

 ![TRIP_TIME](https://github.com/Mots94/Bikesharing/blob/main/Images/Tableau_Trips_1.PNG)

 This visual displays total trip time in minutes on the x-axis and the number of bikes used for that particular trip time on the y-axis.
-The most common trip time was five minutes.
+The most common trip time was five minutes, and for trips greater than six minutes the number of bikes rented begins to decrease.
+At the 14 minute duration point, the number of bikes rented is half that at the five minute duration point.
+Based on this graph, it appears that a majority of users rent bikes to travel to a destination within about 3-12 minutes from their current location.